by Candi Helseth

 Yet, throughout rural America, there are ongoing success stories that demonstrate what can happen when community leaders band together to meet demonstrated housing needs in their regions.

 The following organizations, featured in past issues of the Rural Monitor, continue to address the housing needs of their various populations by adapting and growing their services.
 In Kansas, Interfaith Housing Services and New Beginnings (featured in the Winter 2010 Rural Monitor) continue to collaborate in the provision of services such as temporary and transitional shelter, permanent housing, financial education and job training for people in need.
-In Illinois, River-to-River Residential Corporation still builds and staffs affordable assisted living facilities (see cover story, Summer 2009) that make it possible for rural seniors to remain in their communities when they can no longer live independently.
+In Illinois, River-to-River Residential Corporation still builds and staffs affordable assisted living facilities (cover story, Summer 2009, no longer available online) that make it possible for rural seniors to remain in their communities when they can no longer live independently.

 KANSAS: Restoring houses and people

 Local, non-profit organizations provide much of the housing assistance in rural areas throughout the nation, Strauss said.
 In Hutchinson, Kan., Scott and Eric Saunders are benefiting from that type of assistance.
 Last March, they moved into a new fully accessible, ADA-compliant duplex after Interfaith Housing & Community Services (IHS) came to their rescue.
 The brothers, who both suffer from a degenerative neurological disorder, couldn’t afford housing that accommodated their physical disabilities.
 IHS secured grant funds from the Kansas Housing Resource Corporation (KHRC) and used students in the Hutchinson Community College building trades program to provide volunteer labor.

 IHS is a faith-based, nondenominational nonprofit based out of Hutchinson with various programs covering one-half the state of Kansas.
 New Beginnings is a nonprofit that serves mainly the Hutchinson area.
 In addition to addressing housing needs, both nonprofits address underlying reasons that contribute to housing crises by offering education and incentives related to improving financial status through job training, post secondary education and responsible money management.